1964 split in the Communist Party of India: West Bengal

 In West Bengal most state-level leaders sided with the CPI(Left) in the split.
 Likewise most of the party rank-and-file and the overwhelming majority of its trade union militants sided with CPI(M).
 Most of the CPI Legislative Assembly group sided with CPI(Left) including its Leader Basu and Deputy Leader Konar; as of 1964 the 30 out of the 50 CPI legislators were members of the CPI(Left).
 Their group also included were six CPI centrists and an independent legislator.
 Promode Dasgupta became the West Bengal State Committee Secretary of CPI(Left).
 After the split the CPI(Right) in West Bengal was led by Lahiri and Bhowani Sen. The CPI(Right) retained 12 of the CPI legislators and its legislative group was led by Lahiri.

 At the time of the split the CPI(Left) was heterogeneous, with both moderate elements as well as outright pro-Peking tendencies.
 In West Bengal some of the district conferences of the CPI(Left) became battlegrounds between the most radical elements and the more moderate leadership.
 At the Calcutta Party District Conference an alternative draft program was brought forth by Parimal Dasgupta (a leading figure of the far-left in the party).
-Another alternative proposal was presented to the Calcutta Party District Conference by Azizul Haq, but Haq was initially banned from presenting it by the conference organisers.
+Another alternative proposal was presented to the Calcutta Party District Conference by Azizul Haque, but Haque was initially banned from presenting it by the conference organisers.
 At the Calcutta Party District Conference 42 delegates opposed M. Basavapunniah's official draft program proposal.
 At the Siliguri Party District Conference, the main draft proposal for a party program was accepted, but with some additional points suggested by the far-left North Bengal cadre Charu Majumdar.
 However, Konar forbade the raising of the slogan Mao Tse-Tung Zindabad ('Long live Mao Zedong') at the conference.

 Parimal Dasgupta's document was also presented to the leadership at the West Bengal State Conference of the left CPI.
 Dasgupta and a few other far-left leaders spoke at the conference, demanding the party ought to adopt the class analysis of the Indian state of the 1951 CPI conference.
 His proposal was, however, voted down.

 Parimal Dasgupta's alternative draft program was not circulated at the Calcutta Party Congress.
 However, Souren Basu, a delegate from the far-left stronghold Darjeeling, asked why no portrait had been raised of Mao along the portraits of other communist stalwarts.
 His intervention met with applause from the delegates of the Party Congress.
 In late 1964 parts of the Bengali far left regrouped as the 'Revolutionary Council', including Parimal Dasgupta, Kanai Chatterjee, Subhas Bose, Md.
 Latif, Azizul Haque, Saibal Mitra and others.
 In December 1964 the CPI(Left) West Bengal State Committee set up a commission to investigate the 'Revolutionary Council', but two out three commission members were arrested soon after its formation.
 Apart from the Revolutionary Council, Sushital Roy Chowdhury led a faction of his own, which included Amulya Sen and Sudhir Bhattacharya (better known as Suprakash Roy).